Press Release courtesy of the Pac-12 Conference.

 • Only one team is still undefeated in Pac-12 play as No. 3 STANFORD enters the week sitting in first place all alone.
 Six teams are ranked this week in the AVCA Coaches poll and Pac-12 Networks’ Wednesday night Spike Night features a top-15 matchup between No. 14 WASHINGTON and No. 15 OREGON in Seattle.

 • Last week’s matches included three upsets, ARIZONA handing then-No. 15 USC its first league loss of the season, 3-0.
 WASHINGTON STATE recorded its first win over a ranked opponent this season, defeating then-No. 25 COLORADO in four sets, while then-No. 17 UTAH needed a five-set thriller to hold off then-No. 9 Washington for the Utes’ first-ever win in Seattle.

 • In the Rankings … Six teams are in the top 25 this week with the Cardinal being the only team in the top 10 at No. 3.
 UCLA is No. 12 this week and Utah jumped four spots to No. 13.
 The Huskies drop to No. 14, followed by OREGON at No. 15 and USC is No. 19.

-• NCAA RPI … Four Pac-12 teams appear in the top 15 of the NCAA’s RPI and eight are in the top 30.
-Additionally, nine are in the top 40, and 11 of the 12 teams are in the top 100.
+• NCAA RPI … All 12 Pac-12 teams appear in the top 100 of the rating, including seven in the top 25.
+Stanford leads the way with a No. 7 RPI.
 For the full RPI, visit ncaa.com.

 • Rivalry Showdowns … The home team went 3-3 in the rivalry matches to mark the start of the Pac-12 slate.